 Sebastian Hill is a British tenor currently studying at the Guildhall School of Music and Drama

-Sebastian is a recent graduate of Magdalen College, Oxford and is a current scholarship holder at the Guildhall School of Music and Drama.
-He is supported by the H R Taylor Trust and The Countess of Munster Trust, and studies with David Pollard.
+Sebastian is a graduate of Magdalen College, Oxford and is a current scholarship holder at the Guildhall School of Music and Drama.
+He was awarded first prize in the London Bach Society Competition as well as the Patricia Routledge English Song Competition.

 Recent Press